DashboardCode/BsMultiSelect/README.md

 * `custom-control-input` class - each dropdown item contains BS4 custom checkboxes

-It was a clear design goal to do not bring own external css but unfortunatly, if you do not use SCSS, this can be achived only for limited number of themes.
+It was a clear design goal to provide the MultiSelect that not require external css (use Bootstrap components only) but unfortunatly, if you do not use SCSS, this can be achived only for limited number of themes.
 Not all bootstrap themes varibales can be accessed from a plugin as classes, or CSS-variables, therefore we need to setup them in javascript (default `useCssPatch=true` mode).
 Some of those variables are:

 * $input-height - we need it for DIV `form-control`'s min-height; default value is "calc(2.25rem + 2px)",